boardscoutnz/boardscoutnz.github.io/docs/05-layout.md

   between halves).
 - Topbar wraps via base `flex-wrap: wrap`; media queries at 900px and 700px shrink and then re-stack the sidebar below the table.
-- The "🆕 Show only NEW listings" button is a full-width sidebar control at the very top of the filter column.
+- The "NEW listings only" button is a full-width sidebar control at the very top of the filter column.
 Inactive = neutral grey; active = red to match the inline NEW pills on title cells.
 Label flips to "🆕 Showing NEW only — click to show all" when active.